-Snowflakes come in an amazing variety of shapes and sizes – and the old adage “no two snowflakes are alike” holds true.
-Each snowflake can be made up of any combinations of dozens of shapes – from simple bullets and triangles to complex dendrites and stars.
-Check out these activity ideas and get your students engaged and learning about snow this winter.
+Snowflakes come in an amazing variety of shapes and sizes—and the old adage “no two snowflakes are alike” holds true.
+Each snowflake can be made up of combinations of dozens of shapes—from simple bullets and triangles to complex dendrites and stars.
+Check out these activity ideas and get your students engaged and learning about the science of snow this winter!

 3 Winter and Snow-Themed Classroom Activities

 Looking at the basic shapes that make up a snowflake provides an opportunity to talk about two and three dimensional objects, shapes, sizes, symmetry and more.
-Incorporating snowflakes and snowfall into the STEAM classroom gives you the change to explore everything from temperature to diversity and ensures you have plenty to choose from for your winter classes.
+Incorporating snowflakes and snowfall into the STEAM classroom gives you the chance to explore everything from temperature to diversity.
+Plus it ensures you have plenty to choose from for your winter classes.

 You can’t make it snow on demand – but you can enjoy crystallized snowflakes in the classroom.
-This interactive crystal snowflakes project from Teachers Pay Teachers uses Borax, pipe cleaners and water to create crystals overnight.
-Young kids will enjoy seeing their snowflakes blossom into sparkling crystals overnight, while older kids can learn about saturation, chemical changes and the “why” behind the magic.
+This interactive crystal snowflakes project from Teachers Pay Teachers uses Borax, pipe cleaners, and water to create crystals overnight.
+Young kids will enjoy seeing their snowflakes blossom into sparkling crystals overnight.
+Older kids can learn about saturation, chemical changes, and the “why” behind the science of snow magic.

 More Winter Classroom Ideas and Inspiration

-You don’t have to live in a cold climate to incorporate snow and snowflakes into the classroom; studying the structure of snow and using stand-ins like shaved ice allow you to experiment and learn without having to cope with a real snowfall.
+You don’t have to live in a cold climate to incorporate the science of snow and snowflakes into the classroom.
+Studying the structure of snow and using stand-ins like shaved ice allows you to experiment and learn without having to cope with real snowfall.
 Incorporating one or more snow activities into learning gives you an easy way to tie the lesson into the season and create memorable projects that will resonate with your students for years to come.